November 22, 2022

 • Low risks and higher profit: Every business comes with a level of risk.
 However, if you properly source your products, the risks are reduced to zero.
 With retail arbitrage, you can find products that could bring you as high as 50% returns which allows you to make higher profits very quickly.

-Cons of retail arbitrage on Amazon
+Cons of Retail Arbitrage on Amazon

 • Amazon places restrictions on certain products and brands.
 If you sell a restricted product, Amazon can flag your listing, or worse still, your account could be taken down.